Don (franchise): Don: The Origin

 In October 2011 a comic book based on Don 2, Don: The Origin, was published in Mumbai.
 A prequel, it details Don's past.
 About the comic, Ritesh Sidhwani said: "Don 2 takes off from where Don: The Chase Begins Again left off.
 In these five years, many have forgotten the film and must be curious to know how Don came into being.
 This original story will help them understand him and also offer a background on other characters like Roma and Vardhaan."

 Games

 Don – The Social Mobsters Game

 Excel Entertainment collaborated with India's largest video-game company, Gameshastra, on a console game.
 The firm developed a third-person action-adventure console game in which the player performs actions similar to Don's in the film.
 A social game, Don – The Social Mobsters Game (developed by Mango Games), was launched on Facebook.
 It is available on Android and PSN for PlayStation 3 platforms.
-Sidhwani said, "This is the first time a game is based on an Indian film that will be launched on four platforms.
+Sidhwani said, "This is the first time that a game based on an Indian film will be launched on four platforms.
 For an iconic character like Don, I think this was the best way to keep the hysteria going amongst his fans."